cells-OSS/pyndcrypt/README.md

 # THE HISTORY

 This script is a merged version of https://github.com/cells-OSS/pyncrypt and https://github.com/cells-OSS/pydcrypt.
-The projects pyncrypt and pydcrypt are no longer gonna get updated and possibly gonna get archived.
+The projects pyncrypt and pydcrypt are no longer going to get updated and possibly going to get archived.
 This script will keep on receiving updates.